Younest9/okd/README.md

 - The Kubernetes API
 - The OKD application wildcard
-- The bootstrap, control plane, and compute machines
+- The bootstrap, control plane (master), and compute (worker) machines

-Reverse DNS resolution is also required for the Kubernetes API, the bootstrap machine, the control plane machines, and the compute machines.
+Reverse DNS resolution is also required for the Kubernetes API, the bootstrap machine, the control plane (master) machines, and the compute (worker) machines.

 DNS A/AAAA or CNAME records are used for name resolution and PTR records are used for reverse name resolution.
 The reverse records are important because Fedora CoreOS (FCOS) uses the reverse records to set the hostnames for all the nodes, unless the hostnames are provided by DHCP.
 Additionally, the reverse records are used to generate the certificate signing requests (CSR) that OKD needs to operate.